liuandrew/bart_ppo/env/README.md

 ## Instructions

-In this folder run the command
+To install the custom environments, in this folder run the command
 ```
 $ pip install -e .
 ```